avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/organisation-group.md

----
-title: "How and when to use organisation group"
+title: How and when to use organisation group
-slug: "organisation-group"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Tue Feb 27 2024 04:39:39 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Tue Feb 27 2024 08:43:33 GMT+0000 (Coordinated Universal Time)"
----
 If an organisation works with other sub-organisations performing same activity and if it wants each sub-organisation to be able to view/manage only their data - then one can check organisation group feature to solve for:

-- Same app definition shared across partner organisations
+* Same app definition shared across partner organisations
-- Each partner organisation get their own dashboard and reports without being able to see data from other partner organisations.
+* Each partner organisation get their own dashboard and reports without being able to see data from other partner organisations.
-- Super organisation to be able to have a dashboard where they can view all sub-organisation data.
+* Super organisation to be able to have a dashboard where they can view all sub-organisation data.

 > 🚧 Should not be used when the number of partner organisations can grow a large number over time.